In order to make a system observable, it must be instrumented: That is, code from the system’s components must emit traces, metrics, and logs.

 Create Telemetry Data

 Once you’ve configured the API and SDK, you’ll then be free to create traces and metric events through the tracer and meter objects you obtained from the provider.
-You can also utilize a plugin or integration to create traces and metric events for you – check out the registry or your language’s repository for more information on these.
+Make use of Instrumentation Libraries for your dependencies – check out the registry or your language’s repository for more information on these.

 Once you’ve created telemetry data, you’ll want to send it somewhere.
 OpenTelemetry supports two primary methods of exporting data from your process to an analysis backend, either directly from a process or by proxying it through the OpenTelemetry Collector.